• About Connective

 But how do we ensure that our brand identity is consistently reflected in all our marketing materials?
 By following our brand guidelines, of course.
 These guidelines dictate how our brand elements — such as our logo, colors, and fonts — should be used.
 They ensure that no matter where our brand is seen, it’s always recognizable.

-Launching the Brand Internally and Externally
+Launching the brand internally and externally

 After establishing our brand identity, we can proceed with unveiling it to the world.
 Launching the brand is a pivotal moment in our journey, marking the transition from conception to reality.
 But a successful launch isn’t just about making a splash in the market.
 It also involves getting our team on board with the new brand identity.